dell-asm/dell-dell_iom/docs/README.markdown

       [iom.example.com]
       type dell_iom
-      url ssh://admin:password@force10.example.com/?enable=password
+      url ssh://admin:password@iom.example.com/?enable=password

 ### Dell IOM Operations
-This module can be used to configure VLANs, interfaces, and port channels on Dell MXL switch, also can be used for configuring interfaces on Dell IOA switch.
+This module can be used to configure VLANs, interfaces, and port channels on Dell Force10 MXL 10/40GbE Switch IO Module, also can be used for configuring interfaces on Dell PowerEdge M I/O Aggregator.
 For example:

 node "iom.example.com" {